thehelp/cluster/README.md

 Now try throwing an error in an async callback to start testing out the error-catching capabilities of `GracefulExpress`!

 _Note: `GracefulExpress` behaves differently when run under `mocha`.
 By default, its `inProcessTest` option is set to `true` if we can detect that `mocha` is the main module for the current process.
-Errors will bubble all the way to `mocha`'s top-level exceptoin handler and be reported as standard test failures._
+Errors will bubble all the way to `mocha`'s top-level exception handler and be reported as standard test failures._

 ## Configuration